SystemsApproach/tcpcc/design.rst

 At one end of the spectrum, routers can allow hosts to reserve capacity and then ensure each flow's packets are delivered accordingly.
-It might do this, for example, by implementing Fair Queuing, accepting new flows only when there is sufficient capacity, and policing hosts to make sure their flows stay within their reservations.
+It might do this, for example, by implementing a signalling protocol along with Fair
+Queuing, accepting new flows only when there is sufficient capacity, and policing hosts to make sure their flows stay within their reservations.
 This would correspond to a reservation-based approach in